|

 ![]() R-R-R dyad in the Kinematic-Tree |

 Usually, you can change how you assemble the two Parts in a dyad.
 Each assembly of a dyad is called a dyad-closure.
 When you add the last joint in a dyad, we assemble the Parts for you in one of the dyad-closures.
-If the dyad-closure is not the dyad-closure you want, you must use the Change Dyad-Closure tool. |
+If the dyad-closure is not the dyad-closure you want, you must use the Change Dyad-Closure tool - see How to Change the Dyad Closure, below. |

 |

 The white Part-Outlines are the two Parts in the dyad: Part 1 and Part 2.
 J1, J2, and J3 are the three Pin-Joints.
-Part 1, and J1 •The position of J1 is fixed at the end of the Rocker. •Before you add J3, Part 1 can rotate freely about J1. •J3 must be on the ARC Part 2, and J2 •The position of J2 is fixed in the Base-Part. •Before you add J3, Part 2 can rotate freely about J2. •J3 must be on the ARC When we add J3: J3 can only be where ARC intersects ARC.
-ARC intersects ARC at two places, Therefore, there are two possible Dyad-Closures for the R-R-R dyad. |
+Part 1, and J1 •The position of J1 is fixed at the end of the Rocker. •Before you add J3, Part 1 can rotate freely about J1. •J3 must be on the CYAN ARC Part 2, and J2 •The position of J2 is fixed in the Base-Part. •Before you add J3, Part 2 can rotate freely about J2. •J3 must be on the PINK ARC When we add J3: J3 can only on the CYAN ARC and the PINK ARC.
+The CYAN ARC intersects the PINK ARC at two places.
+J3 can only be in one of two places.
+Therefore, the R-R-R dyad has two Dyad-Closures. |

 When you add the last of the three Joints in a dyad, we assemble for you the Parts in one of the dyad-closures.
 Use Change Dyad-Closure to assemble the Parts in the dyad-closure that you do want |